- Publications and resources

 Part 90 of CASR sets out aircraft airworthiness requirements to supplement the existing design standards known as the type certification requirements.
 This Part applies to aircraft issued with a certificate of airworthiness.
 However, this Part does not apply to balloons, airships, sailplanes, light sport aircraft, experimental aircraft, amateur built aircraft, or aircraft issued with a special flight permit or a provisional certificate of airworthiness.
 Registered aircraft operators are responsible for ensuring compliance to these additional requirements prior to operations.

 Projects are opened to revise a CASR Part.

-There are currently no projects opened under this Part 90.
+There are currently no projects open for Part 90.